-Vocabulary Chart for "Jane Goodall"

-Туре Tier 3 Domain-Specific Words Tier 2 General Academic Words

-Vocabulary primatologist primate activist behavior intelligent
+Vocabulary Chart for "Jane Goodall" Туре Tier 3 Domain-Specific Words Tier 2 General Academic Words Vocabulary primatologist primate activist behavior intelligent Spanish Cognates primatólogo/a primate activista inteligente Multiple-Meaning Sayings and Phrases

-Multiple-Meaning Core Vocabulary Words

-Sayings and Phrases

-- Tell students that today, they will read a biography entitled "Jane Goodall." - Remind students that a biography is about a person's life. - Explain to students that during the first read through, they should listen to the text and record key details about Jane Goodall on Activity Page 13.1.
+- Tell students that today, they will read a biography entitled "Jane Goodall." - Remind students that a biography is about a person's life. - Tell students that during the first read through, they should listen to the text and record key details about Jane Goodall on Activity Page 13.1. - Explain that Goodall is one of many environmental and animal rights activists.
+Use this opportunity to highlight other activists of your choice.
+Some examples of youth environmental activists include Haile Thomas, Thomas Ponce, Greta Thunberg, and Yuri Suzuki. - Think-Pair-Share: Have students predict some responsibilities that Jane Goodall has as an environmental and animal rights activist.
+Remind students to signal when both partners have contributed to the conversation. - " protecting animals, saving animal habitats, speaking about dangers to different animals species and their habitats